jordiqui/revolution/CONTRIBUTING.md

 - Provide a clear and concise description of the changes in the pull request description.

+- Keep diffs manageable so reviewers and tooling can load them:
+  - Split large efforts into multiple focused commits or pull requests.
+  - Avoid committing generated artifacts and instead add them to `.gitignore`.
+  - Prefer Git LFS or an external artifact store for large binaries that must be versioned.
+  - Group sweeping refactors or reformatting changes into dedicated commits with clear messaging.
+  - Double-check the working tree before pushing (for example with `git status -sb`) to ensure only the intended files are included.

 _First time contributors should add their name to [AUTHORS](./AUTHORS)._

 _Stockfish's development is not focused on adding new features.
 Thus any pull